 Following her studies at the Hochschule für Musik und Tanz in Cologne under the tutelage of Prof. Dr. Florence Millet, she completed her Doctorate in Musical Arts from the studio of Gilbert Kalish at the State University of New York, Stony Brook, where she received chamber music coaching from the Emerson String Quartet.
 Contemporary music is one of her speciality.
 Through her collaborations with composers such as Thomas Adès, Luca Francesconi, Martin Matalon and Johannes Maria Staud, she premiered many pieces and was offered a scholarship at the International Ensemble Modern Academy in Frankfurt.

 Sophie Patey taught piano and chamber music at the State University of New York, Stony Brook and has lead master classes in different American universities.
-She worked as a coach and collaborative pianist at the Juilliard School of Music (New York), at the Universität der Künste Berlin, at the Conservatoire Supérieur de Musique et de Danse in Paris (France) and at the Hochschule für Musik und Darstellende Kunst Frankfurt, where she also taught contemporary piano techniques.
+She worked as a coach and collaborative pianist at the Oper Frankfurt, the Juilliard School of Music (New York), at the Universität der Künste Berlin, at the Conservatoire Supérieur de Musique et de Danse in Paris (France) and at the Hochschule für Musik und Darstellende Kunst Frankfurt, where she also taught contemporary piano techniques.
 Her abilities and experience were recognized to work as a professor for piano, chamber music and accompaniment in the Belgian higher education system and she received the equivalence of the French “Certificat d’Aptitude” to teach those three disciplines as well.
-She is currently an official accompanist of the ARD International Music Competition and a piano teacher at the Conservatoire in Orléans and in Saint-Cloud (France).
+She is currently an official accompanist of the ARD International Music Competition, the Intwrnational Carl Nielsen Competition and a piano teacher at the Conservatoire in Orléans (France).
 Next to her performing activities, she has coached professionals and young artists to prepare concerts and international competitions.